Image To LaTeX: How To Convert Math In Seconds (Without Losing Your Mind)

 Let's do some quick, painful math.
 If you spend just two hours a week manually transcribing equations, that adds up to over 100 hours per year.
 That's more than two full workweeks spent on a task that can now be automated in a few clicks.
 These tools literally give you your time back.
 Who couldn't use an extra two weeks of vacation?

 This whole field has exploded, moving from academic experiments just a few years ago to the powerful tools we have today.
 In 2017, early deep learning models were just starting to show promise.
 Now, that same foundational tech powers platforms like Zemith, letting you convert anything from whiteboard sketches to textbook screenshots into perfect LaTeX.
-Understanding this is part of a bigger picture in how we're starting to use AI for Code to offload the repetitive work and focus on creative problem-solving.
+Understanding this is part of a bigger picture in how we're starting to use to offload the repetitive work and focus on creative problem-solving.

 From Clunky Tools To A Single Workspace